 - Other types of business tax in France

-- French corporate tax advice
+- Corporate tax advice in France

 The corporate tax system in France

 Whether your business needs to pay corporate tax in France depends on its turnover and structure.

 Corporate tax rates have been falling in France in recent years, making starting a business in France more appealing from a tax perspective.
 The standard rate, which stood at 33% for companies with the highest turnovers just a few years ago, has now fallen to just 25%.

 There are different French corporate tax regimes, depending on the type of business you run in France: